viamrobotics/docs/docs/tutorials/services/navigate-with-rover-base.md

 {{< alert title="Tip" color="tip" >}}

-You can alternatively use an [`viam:ultrasonic:camera`](https://github.com/viam-modules/viam-ultrasonic) from the official viam module.
+You can alternatively use [`viam:ultrasonic:camera`](https://github.com/viam-modules/viam-ultrasonic) from the official viam module.

 {{< /alert >}}